-- making proposals to the Board of Governors about the University's educational character and mission, and implementing Governors' decisions; - the leadership of the staff and the organisation, direction and management of the University; - the appointment, assignment, appraisal, and the determination of the pay and conditions of staff, other than the holders of senior posts, within a framework set by the Board of Governors; - the determination of the University's activities (in the case of academic activities, after consultation with the Academic Board): - the preparation of annual estimates of income and expenditure, for consideration by the Board of Governors: - the management of budgets and resources, within approved estimates; and, - the maintenance of student discipline and the implementation of decisions to expel students for academic reasons.
+- the appointment, assignment, appraisal, and the determination of the pay and conditions of staff, other than the holders of senior posts, within a framework set by the Board of Governors; - the determination of the University's activities (in the case of academic activities, after consultation with the Academic Board); - the preparation of annual estimates of income and expenditure, for consideration by the Board of Governors; - the management of budgets and resources, within approved estimates; and, - the maintenance of student discipline and the implementation of decisions to expel students for academic reasons.

-The Vice-Chancellor's senior management team is in effect the University's Executive Board and assists the Vice-Chancellor in discharging his responsibilities as Chief Executive.
-In 2007/08 the senior management team included Deputy Vice-Chancellors, Executive Deans, the Director of Finance and the Director of Human Resources.
-The senior management team co-ordinates the organisation, direction and management of the University and meets weekly.
+The Vice-Chancellor's executive group is, in effect, the University's Executive Board and assists the Vice-Chancellor in discharging his responsibilities as Chief Executive.
+In 2008/09, the executive group included the Deputy Vice-Chancellor, Pro Vice-Chancellor and Assistant Vice-Chancellors.
+The senior management team coordinates the organisation, direction and management of the University and meets weekly.

-With effect from the academic year 2007/08, the organisational structure of the University was changed from being based on nine faculties to five faculties and a number of central support services such as the library, each of which is treated as a planning and budgetary unit.
-The reduction of the number of faculties was a result of merging already closely aligned faculties.
-Each faculty is headed by an Executive Dean and Pro Vice-Chancellor, whose responsibilities largely mirror those at a corporate level of the Vice-Chancellor.
+The organisational structure of the University is based on five faculties and a number of central support services such as the library, each of which is treated as a planning and budgetary unit.
+Each faculty is headed by an Executive Dean, whose responsibilities largely mirror those at a corporate level of the Vice-Chancellor.
 Executive Deans are responsible to the Vice-Chancellor.